saintnever/ModularRing/README.md

 ## Ring 3D models
 TO BE ADDED

 This is a team project for GIX competition 2018.
 Team members include Tengxiang Zhang, Yinshuai Zhang, Yiqin Lu, and Wei Zheng from Tsinghua University.

+Associated Patents: CN108926081A, CN209498824U, CN209498825U